David Bowie: 1962–1967: Early career to debut album

-After the single's release, Bowie departed the Lower Third, partly due to Horton's influence, and released two more singles for Pye, "Do Anything You Say" and "I Dig Everything", both of which featured a new band called the Buzz, before signing with Deram Records.
+Bowie departed the Lower Third after the single's release, partly due to Horton's influence, and released two more singles for Pye, "Do Anything You Say" and "I Dig Everything", both of which featured a new band called the Buzz, before signing with Deram Records.
 Around this time Bowie also joined the Riot Squad; their recordings, which included one of Bowie's original songs and material by the Velvet Underground, went unreleased.
 Kenneth Pitt, introduced by Horton, took over as Bowie's manager.
-His April 1967 solo single, "The Laughing Gnome", on which speeded-up and thus high-pitched vocals were used to portray the gnome in the song, failed to chart.
+His April 1967 solo single, "The Laughing Gnome", on which speeded-up and high-pitched vocals were used to portray the gnome, failed to chart.
 Released six weeks later, his album debut, David Bowie, an amalgam of pop, psychedelia and music hall, met the same fate.
 It was his last release for two years.
-In September, Bowie recorded "Let Me Sleep Beside You" and "Karma Man", which were rejected by Deram for release as a single and left unreleased until 1970.
-Both tracks marked the beginning of Bowie's working relationship with producer Tony Visconti which, with large gaps, would last for the rest of Bowie's career.
+In September, Bowie recorded "Let Me Sleep Beside You" and "Karma Man", both rejected by Deram and left unreleased until 1970.
+The tracks marked the beginning of Bowie's working relationship with producer Tony Visconti which, with large gaps, lasted for the rest of Bowie's career.